cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 > **❗** Exercise extra caution when working with production systems and using independent HTTP methods.
 You may want to cancel the wizard at this point and proceed with the configuration manually.

 When you click the "Send request" button, the HTTP action will send a request to the API with the specified body and any optional headers.
 Your authentication type and credentials will be used and verified when sending a sample request.

-Sending a sample request might made an undesired update in your system.
+> **❗** **Sending a sample request might made an undesired update in your production system.**

 You can review the HTTP request made by the action, and also investigate the response body.